Curricular and Research Needs

 It has always been one of the Geology Library's functions to collect and maintain a geoscience collection related to the geological structure and evolution of the Michigan Basin and the Great Lakes.
 The Michigan Basin is a geologically-significant, archetypal structural entity formed primarily during Paleozoic time.
 It is recognized internationally as a classic basin structure that includes Michigan, the upper Great Lakes, parts of Ontario, and the states of Minnesota, Wisconsin, Illinois, Indiana, Ohio, and western Pennsylvania.
 Geologic structures within the Basin include the Mid-Continent Rift and the Marquette Trough (dated in excess of 1 billion years), Paleozoic inland sea beds, and the Pleistocene (Ice Age) surface features.

 For these reasons, the Michigan Basin Research Collection has been given a special priority in collection development in the Geology Library.
-Duplicate copies are retained for future use.
-Much of the materials are out-of-print and extremely difficult to replace.
-The acquisition of the materials from the Seattle Public Library allowed the Geology Library to obtain almost pristine copies of old reports and atlases that would be impossible to acquire on the open market.
+Only in exceptional situations are copies retained for future use.